 The record for the most men’s World Badminton Championship titles is shared by Chinese player Lin Dan and South Korean player Park Joo Bong, each with five total victories.
 Lin Dan’s career featured an unparalleled level of dominance in the men’s singles category, with all five of his titles coming within this category.
 Meanwhile, Park Joo Bong earned titles in two different categories: men’s doubles and mixed doubles.
 Joo Bong’s title count at the time of his retirement consisted of two titles in the men’s doubles event and three titles in the mixed doubles event.

 What men’s badminton player holds the record for the most Olympic Medals?

-In regards to total medals, the all time record for men's badminton players is currently shared by three players: Fu Haifeng, Zhang Nan, and Kim Dong Moon.
-Out of these three, Haifeng holds the best collection of medals with two gold medals (earned in 2012 and 2016 in the Men's Doubles category) and a silver medal in men's doubles (earned in 2008) while representing China on the global stage.
-That being said, Nan and Dong Moon carved out more than respectable careers of their own as well.
-Each holds two gold medals and a bronze medal, bringing their total medal count to three as well.
-Nan earned gold in 2012 (mixed doubles) and 2016 (men's doubles), to go along with a bronze medal earned in the same 2016 Olympics (mixed doubles) in representation of China.
-Dong Moon features the same medal breakdown, with gold medals earned in 1996 (mixed doubles) and 2004 (men's doubles), with a bronze medal added to his resume in 2000 (men's doubles).
-Kim Dong Moon accomplished each of these feats as a member of South Korea's Olympic Badminton Team.
-Each of these players represent the best international badminton has to offer, with each sporting exemplary Olympic track records in their own right.
+The all time record for total Olympic medals in men’s badminton is currently shared by three players: Fu Haifeng, Zhang Nan, and Kim Dong Moon.
+Out of these three, Haifeng holds the best collection of medals with two gold medals (earned in 2012 and 2016 in the Men’s Doubles category) and a silver medal in men’s doubles (earned in 2008) while representing China.
+Nan and Dong Moon each hold two gold medals and a bronze medal, bringing their total medal count to three as well.
+Nan earned gold in 2012 (mixed doubles) and 2016 (men’s doubles), to go along with a bronze medal earned in the same 2016 Olympics (mixed doubles) in representation of China.
+Dong Moon features the same medal breakdown, with gold medals earned in 1996 (mixed doubles) and 2004 (men’s doubles), with a bronze medal added to his resume in 2000 (men’s doubles).
+Kim Dong Moon accomplished each of these feats as a member of South Korea’s Olympic Badminton Team.

 What men’s badminton players won gold medals in the 2020 Olympics?